Choose Your Vacation

 Dinner

-Hit up the Avalanche Bar and Grill (AKA the Avy) in the base area for some food and drink conveniently located in the base area.
+Hit up the Avalanche Bar and Grill (AKA the Avy) in the base area for some food and drink along the way.

 MONDAY